ChrisCJFern/AlliGators/README.md

 # AlliGators Alpha Build

 ## Overview
-The Pre-Alpha Build currently guides the user through a series of screens and into a map where the majority of app time will be spent.
-The user can select specific locations to visit on their tour, which are populated as markers on the map.
-Zoom and gesture controls are enabled on the map, and it will soon be augmented to include step-by-step directions and contextual information.

-## External Interface
-The app currently displays a series of screens guiding the user through the basic process of starting a tour.
-Each screen contains buttons which can be used to navigate to other screens.

-## Persistent State
-The user's selection information is passed from one screen to the next, to be displayed on the map during the tour.

-## Internal Systems
-The internal system passes data between the screens and fetches components and functionality from different APIs and Cloud services.

-## Communication
-Communication will be the emphasis of upcoming features such as Beacon and AI ChatBot integration.

-## Integrity & Resilience
-When processing data, null safety is practiced.
-The same will go for attempts to connect to external services such as other APIs, Beacons, or ChatBots.

-## Overview
 The Alpha Build currently guides the user through a series of screens and into a map where the majority of app time will be spent.
 The user can select specific locations to visit on their tour, which are populated as markers on the map.
 Zoom and gesture controls are enabled on the map, and it will soon be augmented to include step-by-step directions and contextual information.

 ## Usability